 ❤ Running Late: a light warm creamy orange with a matte finish.

 Take It Slow is very smooth and soft, but the pigmentation could’ve been better.
 I Owe You, Running Late & Criss Cross are all quite powdery, but also very pigmented and blendeable at the same time.

 The next palette is called Hi-Maintenance and comes with a variety of cranberry and burgundy shades.
 This time, the palette comes with two shimmers and two mattes which is an even better balance.

-❤ CuteAlert: a deeper warm burgundy brown with a matte finish.
+❤ High Strung: a medium warm rosy brown with a metallic finish.